The Vegan vs. Omnivore Debate Part 4

 Teeth and Use of Tools

 The shape and size of our teeth is of little importance compared to the rest of our digestive system.
 However vegans claim that our flat molars and larger incisors are indicators of the reason why humans should be herbivores and not omnivores nor carnivores.
 And yet, why do we cook our meat instead of eating it raw?
 Why have we found that fire is good to make raw meat more tender and easier to chew and invented tools like forks, knives, spears, bows & arrows and then guns?
 What I see, aside from trying to kill each other, is that these tools were found to help us hunt for meat, cut it up and cook it for us to eat.
 When the neanderthals were around, they had larger canines than we do now, but that was because they were still living like many omnivorous animals do.
 They ate meat, as well as plants, but did not (yet) have the inventive skills that Homo sapiens later developed.
-Soon, however, after the neandrethals, did tools get invented to help hunt for big game for the large familes that existed.
+Soon, however, after the neanderthals did tools get invented to help hunt for big game for the large families that existed.
 And we evolved from there.
 Our canines got smaller because we were eating more cooked meat, and didn't need to have the larger fangs that big cats, bears and wolves do.
 Our molars got flatter because of the cooked-meat diet, as well as the infusion of fruits, nuts and veggies.
 And since then, we invented agriculture to make getting our food more easier for us, domesticating animals and plants to grow in what are now stalls, pastures and fields.

 Health Issues and Today's Societal Laziness